A collection of research ready datasets for sequential recommendation

 Sequential Recommendation Datasets

-Provide a tool for help dealing with some common sequential recommendation datasets
+Provide a tool for helping dealing with some common sequential recommendation datasets

 Install this tool

 Run the command below to download datasets.
-Note, since some datasets are not directly accessible, you'll be warned then to download them manually and place them somewhere it tells you.
+As some datasets are not directly accessible, you'll be warned to download them manually and place them somewhere it tells you.